 Does the PDF Converter for SharePoint Online support Nintex' or K2's Online products?

 The on-premise version of the PDF Converter for SharePoint has supported Nintex Workflows for years and K2 as of version 7.3.
 Our plan is to integrate with the Online versions of both products, but that will be part of a future release as at the time of writing Nintex Workflow Online does not support third party workflow actions.
-Until then you can create a SharePoint Online workflow using SharePoint Designer and trigger that workflow from K2 or Nintex Online.
+Until then you can create a SharePoint Online workflow using SharePoint Designer and trigger that workflow from K2 or Nintex Online, or invoke our REST based service as per this blog post.

 What locations can I convert files to?